 The second development in the forerunner companies is the realisation how to operate in ecosystems.
 The companies best in class are not only able to manoeuvre in them, but they are also capable of building entirely new types of relationships with seemingly remote actors that become new members in the ecosystems.
 What this calls for is a new level of collaboration capability.
 Companies need to look beyond the usual suspects, and start collaborating with distant industries.
 These might be research institutes, start-ups, public or private institutions, but the common denominator is that they are basically companies that are very different from you.

 Collaborating with different types of organisations requires a new mindset.
 In order to be able to turn the ideas and opportunities into business, leaders need to engage in integrative thinking.
 In this thinking, one does not accept a trade-off between two alternatives.
 Instead, disruptive companies create new and superior answers that incorporate both-and alternatives.
 This is what makes companies and their leaders thrive in the ecosystem.

 Thirdly and finally, forerunner companies have embraced the principle that “good people leadership is always at the core”.
 This does not change when going into digital business models.
 While the people will still be people, the context and the technologies for managing them is changing.
 Consequently, we can see forerunner companies employing a variety of digital tools in their HR-processes, leadership support functions and development activities.
 These companies are experimenting with new technologies and able to shift them when needed.

 Want to navigate the fluid business landscape and lead emerging ecosystems?
-Contact Sales and Program Director Hannamari Kuosa firstname.lastname@example.org +358 50 365 4454 to find out more.
+Learn more about the program Succeeding in the new economy and contact Sales and Program Director Hannamari Kuosa firstname.lastname@example.org +358 50 365 4454 to find out more.